ti-cortex-m4/demo-java-reactive-streams-old/part3.md

 ```

-The following code sample demonstrates a synchronous Subscriber that _pulls_ items one by one and logs received events.
-This synchronous Subscriber executes its methods onSubscribe, onNext, onError, onComplete in a Publisher’s thread.
-The GitHub repository also has blackbox and whitebox unit tests to verify that this Subscriber meets the specification using its TCK.
+The following code example demonstrates a synchronous Subscriber that _pulls_ items one by one.
+The _synchronous_ Subscriber processes its _onSubscribe_, _onNext_, _onError_, _onComplete_ methods in the Publisher’s thread.
+The Subscriber also stores its Subscription (to perform backpressure in the _onNext_ method) and its cancellation flag.
+The Subscriber uses different types of error handling (throwing an exception or unsubscribing) according to the Reactive Streams specification.

+<sub>The GitHub repository has <em>blackbox</em> and <em>whitebox</em> unit tests to verify that this Subscriber complies with all the specification rules that are checked in its TCK.</sub>

 ```